top of page

 Hotel in Brooklyn, New York

 The Brooklyn Navy Yard Hotel was Spearhead's most multi-programmatic project.
-Located on Ryerson Street, the program covered 50,000 square feet and 360 feet in length.
+Located on Ryerson Street, the program covered more than 33000 square feet and 360 feet in length.
 The project prioritized the Navy Yard experience which combined a diverse historic architectural typologies in a single space and a multi-purpose use around the clock.
 The goal was to create a flexible space to accommodate a hotel, lounges, a spa, bars and amenities rooms to serve a wide range of experiences such as weddings, nightclub dance, ballroom parties, art studios, exhibitions, interactive installations, and more.

 INTERIORDESIGN HOTEL